open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 corresponds with being sampled at probabilities 1-in-1 through 1-in-8 but not at probabilities 1-in-16 and smaller.
 Using one six bits of information we can convey a consistent sampling decision for sampling rates as small as 2^-62.
-The value 63 is reserved to mean 0 probability.

 ### Proposed `tracestate` syntax